marisalyn/simulatePower/README.md

 Shiny app for power analysis simulations

 ### About
 This is a shiny app which runs power simulations based on user-uploaded data and parameters.
-The simulations are based an experimental design that assigns individuals to treatment with probability 1/2.
-The significance test is based on an OLS model of the form:
+The simulations are based an experimental design in which 50 perecent of the sample is assigned to treatment and 50 percent is assigned to control.
+A bootstrapping approach is used in each simulation to generate the treatment and control groups.
+In each rep, the function randomly samples (with replacement) N/2 rows and assigns them to treatment.
+It then samples an additional N/2 rows and assign them to control where N = the total sample size.
+The function assumes a homogeneous treatment effect and reduces the specified outcome variable by this amount.
+For example, if the effect is 5 percent, then the outcome variable for each individual in the treatment group is multiplied by 0.95.
+Then, an OLS model of the form:
 ![equation](http://www.sciweavers.org/upload/Tex2Img_1545699117/render.png)
+is run.
+The p-value for the treatment effect coefficient is extracted.
+If the p-value is less than the specified alpha (e.g. 0.05), the experiment is marked as significant.
+Then the number of significant experiments divided by the number of repitions is the power of the given sample/effect.

 ### User inputs
 The user inputs used in the power simulation function are: